fabioquaino/fabioquaino/README.md

 # About Me

 Hey there!
-I'm Fabio Quaino, a software enthusiast based in Argentina.
+I'm Fabio Quaino.

-## Background
+I'm a Software Systems Engineer specialized in handling information by creating and managing ETLs, microservices, dashboards, and data models.
+My expertise also extends to application integration, connecting different systems together.

-- 🎓 Graduated from UTN (National Technological University) with a degree in Software Engineering.
+I'm also keen on machine learning and creating algorithms to make the most of information.
-- 📊 Specialized in ETL and data analysis, love delving into the world of data.
+Currently, my focus is on data engineering because of my interests and knowledge.
-- 🌱 Always driven to learn and stay updated with the latest technologies.
+I'm always looking to expand my skills in this area, that is why I’m eager to learn new tools and methodologies.
+My goal is to stay updated on the latest tech trends for top-notch data solutions.

 ## Skills